 - In a flat bowl, whisk egg(s) then dip and coat each cake.

-- Heat the pan back up over medium heat and add another tbsp of oil.
+- Heat the pan back up over medium heat and add another tablespoon of oil.

 - Place cakes on pan and cook for 2-3 minutes on each side or until egg cook through.